-Hardeep (he/his/him), a Sikh student in the college's ROTC program, has received religious accommodations to wear his turban and maintain his beard.
-During a mandatory ROTC training exercise, Hardeep is told by the commanding officer, Officer Blake, that his turban and beard are not in compliance with uniform standards, despite Hardeep's prior accommodations.
-During this conversation, the commanding officer makes a derogatory comment to Hardeep about his turban and beard and makes comments implying that Hardeep will not be successful in the program if he continues to need "special treatment."
-Despite having one of the highest marks in the program, Hardeep is not chosen by the commanding officer for a special appointment at a campus event.
+Hardeep, a Sikh student in the college's ROTC program, has received religious accommodations to wear his turban and maintain his beard.
+During a mandatory ROTC training exercise, Hardeep is told by the commanding officer, Officer Blake, that Hardeep's turban and beard are not in compliance with uniform standards, despite Hardeep's prior accommodations.
+During this conversation, Officer Blake makes a derogatory comment to Hardeep about his turban and beard and makes comments implying that Hardeep will not be successful in the program if he continues to need "special treatment."
+Despite having one of the highest marks in the program, Officer Blake does not choose Hardeep for a special appointment at a campus event.